 We've seen a whole sea change in the field and these machines are putting genomes into the front line in the clinic”

 The first scenario is a long way off.
 And it won't mean much unless mass decoding efforts create a database of genomes - a kind of catalogue of human genes - as a reference library.

 The second is already happening.
 But it will be a while before the advances filter through to the majority of NHS cancer patients.

 One of the biggest challenges is to bring down the cost - in terms of time and money - of DNA sequencing.

-On Monday, the US biotechnology company, Life Technologies, announced what they call "a genetic milestone" - a device that can sequence a human genome in a day or two rather than weeks.
+On Monday, the US biotechnology company, Life Technologies, announced what they called "a genetic milestone" - a device that can sequence a human genome in a day or two rather than weeks.

 The new sequencer, about the size of a laser printer - costs $149,000 (£96,200).

-Dr Jonathan Rothberg, who invented the Ion Proton sequencer, predicts it will be used in a variety of medical settings, including children's hospitals - to see if sick newborns have a known genetic condition, or to look at the myriad genes behind conditions like autism.
+Dr Jonathan Rothberg, who invented the Ion Proton sequencer, predicts it will be used in a variety of medical settings, including children's hospitals - to see if sick newborns have a known genetic condition, or to look at the myriad genes behind conditions such as autism.

 The scientist and entrepreneur told the BBC: "For the first time it will be economical to do whole genome sequencing to address these problems.

 "Now we're looking at all six billion letters [of human DNA].
 There's a strong belief that by looking at the whole, we'll be able to understand some of these chronic diseases."